-Probably the oldest feature of the Church is the ancient sandstone font near the entrance to the Wordsworth Chapel, which may date from pre-Reformation times, and which was found in the belfry of St Annes’ Church in 1899.
+Probably the oldest feature of the Church is the ancient sandstone font near the entrance to the church, which may date from pre-Reformation times, and which was found in the belfry of St Annes’ Church in 1899.

 There is a mural, created in 1944, depicting the Rushbearing ceremony, by Gordon Ransom, lecturer at The Royal College of Art.
 It is 26 feet long, and contains 62 figures in four scenes, representing inhabitants of Ambleside at that period (detail below).

 Every year on the first Saturday in July, Ambleside celebrates its Rushbearing Festival.
 This custom dates back to the days when the earthen floor of the church was strewn with rushes for warmth and cleanliness.